Kurnell, New South Wales: History

-Kurnell is the place where Captain James Cook landed on 29 April 1770, making first contact with the original inhabitants of the area, the Gweagal people whilst navigating his way up the East Coast of Australia on Endeavour.
-Captain Cook along with his crew stayed at Kurnell for a period of eight days.
-During their visit they collected botanical specimens, mapped the area and tried to make contact (unsuccessfully) with the indigenous population.
+Kurnell is the place where Lieutenant James Cook and his crew landed on 29 April 1770, making first contact with the Gweagal people, the original inhabitants of the area, whilst navigating his way up the East Coast of Australia on Endeavour.

+Two Gweagal men challenged the landing and gestured with their spears.
+Cook's party attempted to communicate their desire for water, but the two men continued to oppose the landing and Cook fired a shot which wounded one of the Aboriginal warriors and forced them to flee.

+Cook and his men stayed at Kurnell for a period of eight days.
+During their time there they collected botanical specimens and mapped the area.
 When Cook reported back to England he said that the land was suitable for agriculture and was lightly wooded.

-Captain Arthur Phillip, arriving in H.M.
+Captain Arthur Phillip arrived in H.M.
 Armed Tender Supply on 18 January 1788, before the First Fleet arrived, following Cook's advice.
-They began to clear land and dig wells, near modern-day La Perouse but a week later, Phillip decided to abandon the site and moved north to Sydney Cove at Port Jackson.
+They began to clear land and dig wells, near modern-day La Perouse, but a week later Phillip decided to abandon the site and moved north to Sydney Cove at Port Jackson.

 Cook's landing place is located on the north-eastern part of the national park, just near Silver Beach.
 Sutherland Point is named in honour of a crew member, Scotsman Forby Sutherland, who died of tuberculosis during their eight days here and was buried on the shore.
 Cape Solander is named after Swedish botanist Daniel Solander, a colleague of Joseph Banks.
 Inscription Point was named by the Australian Philosophical Society in 1822 when they secured a plaque to the cliff face to mark the point of the Endeavour's crew first landing.

 Dampier Street, Tasman Street and Torres Street commemorate other navigators in Australia's history.

 The first land grant of 700 acre was made in 1815, to Captain James Birnie, who established Alpha Farm.
-'Alpha' is the first letter in the Greek alphabet and the name was thought appropriate for the first farm in the area.
+"Alpha" is the first letter in the Greek alphabet, and the name was thought appropriate for the first farm in the area.
 In 1821 John Connell Junior was also granted land here and used it for timber getting.
-His father purchased Alpha Farm from Birnie and by 1842 the Connell family's estate was over one thousand acres (4 km²) in size.
+His father purchased Alpha Farm from Birnie and by 1842 the Connell family's estate was over one thousand acres (4 km2) in size.
 In 1860, Alpha Farm was sold to Thomas Holt (1811–88), who owned most of the land that stretched from Sutherland to Cronulla.
 The area was known as Birniemere for a time and Holtmere was once a locality.

 Before the 1920s, Kurnell was used by fishermen as schools of several varieties of fish inhabited the Botany Bay foreshore and the open sea.
 Fishermen built numerous huts and shacks which sheltered them for the weekend fishing.
 During the Great Depression, from the late 1920s, many severely affected low-income families took up residence there, in a shantytown.